IBM/pfloat/README.md

 - A prefix 'u' means unsigned type; absence of this prefix implicitly means signed type;
 - A postfix number indicates how many bits are used in the type implementation (8 --> 8 bits, 16 --> 16 bits, 32 --> 32-bits);
 - The postfix [high |low] gives a hint about the size of the dynamic range;
-- Absence of a dynamic range postfix for 16- and 32-bit types indicate that the dynamic range is same as for `float`.
+- Absence of a dynamic range postfix for `pfloat16` indicates that the dynamic range is same as for `float`.
+- Absence of a dynamic range postfix for `pfloat32` indicates that the dynamic range is 2x that of `pfloat16`.

 | #bits | Signed | #ranges | Type name| #mantissa bits| range | dynamic range|